lvidgen/WebRTC/FOSS_TURN_Server/howto.md

 ### 8. Make a sample web app
 #### Take ownership of the web files folder
 It's time to start uploading some files to our web server, but before we do that we want to take over ownership of the directory that nginx uses to serve webpages.
 If we don't, we'll have to add "sudo" to the start of every command which is annoying.
-The defult location for web files is in /var/www/html, so to check ownership we can run
+The default location for web files is in /var/www/html, so to check ownership we can run
 ```
 ls -l /var/www/html
 ```